 How to achieve a 10/10 Quality Score on Google AdWords

-In an era in which Google is giving advertisers less and less data to go on, the quality score remains a core PPC optimisation, with very real impacts on your cost-per-clicks.
+In an era in which Google is giving advertisers less and less data to go on, the quality score remains a core PPC optimization, with very real impacts on your cost-per-clicks.
 Here we’ll outline what a Quality Score is, before going on to explain what steps you can take to improve it.

 What is quality score?